msg-CareerPaths/aws-serverless-training/chapters/040-cognito.md

 3. **Unauthenticated Scenarios**:
    - Without logging in, try to fetch products.
 This should result in an error.
-   - Any attempts to modify (create, update, or delete) products should result in authentication errors.
+   - Any attempts to modify (create, update, or delete) products should result in errors as well.

 ## Further Resources